Photon-HDF5/photon-hdf5/docs/index.rst

 Any dataset containing photon timestamps and other per-photon data can be stored in Photon-HDF5 files.
-Photon-HDF5 is designed for long-term preservation and data sharing and can therefore store experimental details and metadata such as setup configurations, sample information, authorship and provenance.
+Photon-HDF5 is designed for long-term preservation and data sharing and can store experimental details and metadata such as setup configurations, sample information, authorship and provenance.

 The present document contains the reference documentation for the Photon-HDF5 format.

-**Related resources:**
+**Other related resources:**

 - |example_files|, view them with |hdfview|.
 - |read_examples|